A Guide to the Procedure at the USCIS Los Angeles

 The United States Citizenship and Immigration Services (USCIS) is a government agency under the US Department of Homeland Security (DHS).
 It is responsible for processing and validating applications for immigration and naturalization and formulating policies that govern the lawful entry of aliens into the United States.

-As a key immigration authority, the USCIS deals with enormous volumes of immigration applications and inquiries regarding green cards, student visas, asylum, and other related issues on a daily basis.
+As a critical immigration authority, the USCIS deals with enormous volumes of immigration applications and inquiries regarding green cards, student visas, asylum, and other related issues daily.
 The agency has field offices in each state to make things easier and reduce the pressure at the central office.

-If you live in Los Angeles (LA), you’re in luck.
+You’re in luck if you live in Los Angeles (LA).
 The USCIS has an LA field office that can serve you if you have a green card interview coming up or you have concerns about any other immigration-related issue.
 The information given here can help you understand how the LA field office operates and the services rendered there so you can adequately prepare for your visit.

 Read on to learn more.